jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ## Mailbox provider {#mailbox-provider}
 An MBP MAY process the complaint and forward it to the complaint FBL address.
-If the MBP wants to process the complaints and forwards it, he MUST query the Complaint-FBL-Address header.
+If the MBP wants to process the complaints and forwards it, he MUST query the CFBL-Address header.

 By default, an {{!ARF=RFC5965}} compatible report MUST be sent when a manual action has been taken e.g., when a receiver marks a mail as spam, by clicking the "This is spam"-button in any web portal or by moving a mail to junk folder, this includes also {{?IMAP=RFC3501}} and {{?POP3=RFC1939}} movements.